-A Massachusetts lease agreement is a legally binding document that creates a relationship between the Landlord and Tenant when renting real estate property.
+A Massachusetts one-page residential lease agreement is a legally binding document that creates a relationship between the Landlord and Tenant when renting real estate property.
 The Landlord is responsible for verifying the Tenant’s income and a credit check.

 Options By Type